department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 - This is the first time I’m filing a disability claim, **or**
 - I have a new condition to add to my rated disability claim, **or**
-- I have both a new and worsening condition to add to my rated disability claim.
+- I have both a new and worsening condition to add to my rated disability claim

 <a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation">Go to eBenefits to Apply</a>